 2. Kudlee beach

-Kudlee beach was the best beach in Gokarna for me personally.
+Kudlee beach was the best place to visit in Gokarna if it comes to accomodation options.
 It had the right mix of a scenic long stretch of sand that is far enough from everything to feel remote, but easy to acces and with a decent choice of restaurants and guesthouses.

 Logistics: the beach has a north and south entrance.
 The north entrance is a 30 minute walk from Gokarna town.
 The south entrance to the beach is a long tuk tuk drive over winding roads.